kaggwe-marvin/Learning-Bash/understand/understand.md

 Variables:
 Store data for later use.
-Always use $ before the variable name. bash
+Always use $ before the variable name.

-Copy code
-#!/bin/bash
+-#!/bin/bash
 greeting="Hello"
 name="Marvin"
 echo "$greeting, $name!"

-Exercise:
+## Exercise

-Create a new file named welcome.sh.
+-Create a new file named welcome.sh.
 Add the shebang (#!/bin/bash).
-Write a script that asks for your name, stores it in a variable, and prints a personalized greeting. bash
+Write a script that asks for your name, stores it in a variable, and prints a personalized greeting.

-Copy code
-#!/bin/bash
+-#!/bin/bash
 echo "What's your name?"
 read userName
 echo "Nice to meet you, $userName!"